taishikato/autonomics/README.md

 Currently, Autonomics does one simple thing:

 It continuously automates A/B testing of CTA buttons using AI.
 Every seven days after starting an A/B test, the AI compares the CTR (Click-Through Rate) of the two current CTA button texts being used.
 It automatically excludes the text with the lower CTR from the test, creates a new text, and begins a new A/B test with the text that had the higher CTR in the previous test.

+## Demo

+You can check the quick demo here: https://youtu.be/lVsIGvQyIwM?si=XDYBdsN1MNuFT877